 Blazing Stars (also called Gayfeathers) of the Liatris genus have general characteristics of: Stem leaves narrow and lance shaped; the flower heads, typically numbering 5 to 60 (but 160+ on a few species), appear on a spike, each flowerhead containing a number of small tubular 5-lobed pink-purple florets.
 Local variations in species populations will be observed.
 Rootstocks are corms and rhizomes.

-L. pycnostachya grows from 2 to 5+ feet high on erect leafy and stems on which the amount of stem hair varies by the variety, of which there are two; some plants of var. pycnostachya may be found with smooth stems or hair only in the floral array.
+L. pycnostachya grows from 2 to 5+ feet high on erect leafy stems on which the amount of stem hair varies by the variety, of which there are two - explained below.

 Leaves: There are both basal and stem leaves.
 Basal leaves are linear to narrowly lance shaped up to 1/2 inch wide and + or - 24 inches long.
 These appear in Spring long before the flowering stem appears.
 Stem leaves gradually but then abruptly change to linear, narrow, densely populating the stem in alternate manner and becoming bract-like near the top.
 Mid stem leaves can be + or - 6 inches long and upper leaves 1-1/2 inches long and 1/16 inch wide.
 Leaves are not hairy or glandular.